thegooddocsproject/chronologue/docs/chronologue/c_how_chronologue_works.md

 ![Source: European Space Agency](https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2015/09/spacetime_curvature/15576375-1-eng-GB/Spacetime_curvature_pillars.jpg)

-Large objects, like stars and planets, deform the space-time.
+Large objects, like stars and planets, deform spacetime.
 This deformation is proportional to the size of the object with larger objects causing more deformation.
-The curvature of the space-time affects how fast time progresses, which is referred as _nonlinear_ time.
+The curvature of spacetime affects how fast time progresses, which is referred to as _nonlinear_ time.

 You can observe this effect on earth as well: clocks on the mean sea level work at normal speed, whereas clocks on a plane at 10,000 km go a bit slower.